MatteoT90/WibergianLearning/README.md

 # Wibergian Learning

-This is the code for the paper "Trust-region Fixed Points for Learning Continuous Energy Functions", by Matteo Toso, Neill Campbell and Chris Russell.
+This is the code for the paper "Fixing Implicit Derivatives: Trust-Region Based Learning of Continuous Energy Functions", by Matteo Toso, Neill Campbell and Chris Russell.
 In NeurIPS 2019.

 The code is divided into two directory: *RanSac* and *HumanPose*.
 The former